yuhsiang237/AlgorithmStudy/BFS/README.md

 # BFS

-This is an implementation of BFS.
+This is an implementation of BFS and use Binary Tree.

 <table>
   <tr>